NathStevo97/certifications-notes/green-software-for-practitioners/04_Carbon-Awareness/02_Carbon-Awareness.md

 Another example is TCP/IP.
 The transfer speed increases in response to how much data is broadcast over the wire.

 A third example is progressive enhancement with the web.
-The web experience improves depending on the resources and bandwidth available on the end user’s device.
+The web experience improves depending on the resources and bandwidth available on the end user's device.

 Demand shaping is related to a broader concept in sustainability, which is to reduce consumption.
 We can achieve a lot by becoming more efficient with resources, but we also need to consume less at some point.

 As Green Software practitioners, we would consider canceling a process when the carbon intensity is high instead of demand shifting - reducing the demands of our application and the expectations of our end users.

 ## Summary

-Carbon awareness means understanding that the energy you consume does not always have the same impact in terms of carbon intensity.
+- Carbon awareness means understanding that the energy you consume does not always have the same impact in terms of carbon intensity.
-Carbon intensity varies depending on the time and place it is consumed.
+- Carbon intensity varies depending on the time and place it is consumed.
-The nature of fossil fuels and renewable energy sources means that consuming energy when carbon intensity is low increases the demand for renewable energy sources and increases the percentage of renewable energy in the supply.
+- The nature of fossil fuels and renewable energy sources means that consuming energy when carbon intensity is low increases the demand for renewable energy sources and increases the percentage of renewable energy in the supply.
-Demand shifting means moving your energy consumption to different locations or times of days where the carbon intensity is lower.
+- Demand shifting means moving your energy consumption to different locations or times of days where the carbon intensity is lower.
-Demand shaping means adapting your energy consumption around carbon intensity variability in order to consume more in periods of low intensity and less in periods of high intensity.
+- Demand shaping means adapting your energy consumption around carbon intensity variability in order to consume more in periods of low intensity and less in periods of high intensity.